thosgood/maths-dictionary/README.md

 ## Todo

-- **here's a nice submission method idea:**
-    + checkboxes for "languages you would like to translate from"
-    + checkboxes for "languages you would like to translate to"
-    + loop through entries that have an entry in one of the "from" languages and no entry (or an empty entry) in one of the "to" languages
-    + when you're bored/there are no more, show a recap, and then have a "submit button"
 - script to fill in all the missing languages with empty strings
     + **for both nouns and adjectives**
 - **a way to inherit adjectives from another entry!**